Online Shops

 When releasing new music, timing is everything!
 Here’s a breakdown of what factors can impact the timing of your release 👇

 Unfortunately, this issue can occur since most platforms allow multiple artists to use the same name simultaneously.
-If your artist name isn’t unique enough and is already being used by others, shops may struggle to assign your music to the correct profile.
-Don’t worry, though—this is something we can help you fix!
+If your artist name isn’t unique enough and is already being used by others, streaming platforms will struggle to assign your music to the correct profile.
+Don’t worry, though, this is something we can help you fix!

 Getting the same content accepted by all streaming services can be challenging since each shop has its own set of guidelines and requirements.
 We’ve outlined the key points to consider when you’re distributing your music to various shops simultaneously 👇